anthonykoch/mathparser/readme.md

 # Math parser

-This is a part of a project I made for a dribbble challenge.
+This is a part of a project I made for a dribbble challenge I put up on codepen.
 The challenge was to make a calculator, which can be [found here](http://codepen.io/anthonykoch/pen/xVQOwb?editors=0010).
 The code for the calculator was written in a very short amount of time (2-3 days), and is not the most efficiently written.
 Also, it doesn't take floating point errors into account.

 ## Supported expressions